InnovateForVegas/.github/README.md

  along with github.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# The Code for Vegas .github repository
+# The Code for Vegas Foundation .github repository

-Community Health files and our github profile content.
+Community Health files and our GitHub profile content.

 ## What